This page documents some of the machinery around lint registration and how we run lints in the compiler.

 other metadata come from.
 These are normally defined by way of the

 boils down to a static with type

-As of January 2021, we lint against direct declarations without the use of the macro today (although this may change in the future, as the macro is somewhat unwieldy to add new fields to, like all macros by example).
+As of July 2021, we lint against direct declarations without the use of the macro today (although this may change in the future, as the macro is somewhat unwieldy to add new fields to, like all macros).

 Lint declarations don't carry any "state" - they are merely global identifers and descriptions of lints.
 We assert at runtime that they are not registered twice (by lint name).

 Lint passes are the meat of any lint.
 Notably, there is not a one-to-one relationship between lints and lint passes; a lint might not have any lint pass that emits it, it could have many, or just one -- the compiler doesn't track whether a pass is in any way associated with a particular lint, and frequently lints are emitted as part of other work (e.g., type checking, etc.).

 - internal lints: lints only used by the rustc codebase

 - builtin lints: lints built into the compiler and not provided by some outside source

 - plugin lints: lints created by plugins through the plugin system.

 register_lints: lints passed into the compiler during construction